 Structure of plasmid DNA:

-As we said, a plasmid is circular DNA possesses several important genes and DNA sequences that are not present in bacterial own chromosome.
+As we said, a plasmid is circular DNA that possesses several important genes and DNA sequences that are not present in a bacterial own chromosome.

 The plasmid DNA contains an origin of replication, antibiotic resistance gene, promoter sequence and restriction digestion site.